dss-extensions/OpenDSSDirect.py/docs/updating_to_0.9.md

 - The classes also handle a common mistake of new users, which is using OpenDSSDirect.py as DSS-Python or the COM API, accidentally replacing the functions/methods with the intended values instead.
 That is, something like `from opendssdirect import dss as odd; odd.Text.Command = 'clear'` now results in an error.

 - The old `Iterator` class is deprecated since all iterable classes should now support the native iterator protocol in Python.
 That is `[load.kW() for load in odd.Loads]` now works.
-Limitations from OpenDSS still applies (a single object of a certain type must be active, etc.).
+The general behavior from OpenDSS still applies (a single object of a certain type must be active, etc.).

 - `opendssdirect.run_command` is also deprecated due to the lack of direct error handling.
 We noticed this was resulting in error being ignored by many users, especially new users.